dotnet/csharplang/proposals/semi-auto-properties.md

 In these cases by now you always have to create an instance field and write the whole property yourself.
 This not only adds a fair amount of code, but it also leaks the `field` into the rest of the type's scope, when it is often desirable to only have it be available to the bodies of the accessors.

+## Glossary

+- **Auto property**: Short for "automatically implemented property" ([§15.7.4](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/classes.md#1574-automatically-implemented-properties)).
+Accessors on an auto property have no body.
+The implementation and backing storage are both provided by the compiler.

+- **Auto accessor**: Short for "automatically implemented accessor."
+This is an accessor that has no body.
+The implementation and backing storage are both provided by the compiler.

+- **Full accessor**: This is an accessor that has a body.
+The implementation is not provided by the compiler, though the backing storage may still be (as in the example `set => field = value;`).

 ## Detailed design

 For properties with an `init` accessor, everything that applies below to `set` would apply instead to the `init` accessor.